-The first herb to chat about t Pu Going Yin.
-It’s wildly loved for its ability to go work on the liver to cleanse and detoxify and help to flush out toxins via the urine.
+The first herb to chat about is Pu Gong Yin.
+It’s widely loved for its ability to go work on the liver to cleanse and detoxify and help to flush out toxins via the urine.
 Because it also helps to cool the body it’s useful to treat headaches too.
 Ge Gen is another loved TCM herb that helps to treat the effects of dehydration by nourishing fluids and working on the gut to restore any ill effects of the alcohol.
 By this, it means that the bowels are also looked after (preventing the aftermath of loose bowels post alcohol).
 It’s a boomer to rehydrate and some.

 Chamomile is another well recognised ingredient in this blend that is soothing and calming – like a big blanket that wraps itself around you to nurse you back to wellness.
 Again it reduces headaches, blood shot eyes, dizziness and general malaise.
 The detoxification support that Chamomile provides is also another very welcome effect.

 As you can now understand, these gentle and effective herbal ingredients will have you back on track in no time.
 It’s so important that we enjoy ourselves and live life to the fullest, sometimes a night on the dance floor can be just what the doctor ordered! ”